Rep. Andy Biggs Introduces Motion to Censure Adam Schiff

 “During yesterday’s hearing, Chairman Schiff’s opening statement included a blatantly false retelling of President Trump’s conversation with the Ukrainian president.
 Democrats previously initiated an impeachment inquiry, which leads to one of the most serious, constitutional duties of Members of Congress: removal of the President of the United States,” Biggs, a member of the House Judiciary Committee, said in a statement.
 “Through this process, if the President has committed high crimes or misdemeanors, Congress may overturn the election of the President and the will of the American people.
 It is therefore inexcusable to toy with the process and mislead the American public with such a statement.”

-Although the White House released Wednesday a transcript of the Trump-Zelensky call, Schiff made-up his own transcript that he read in his statement in which he accused the president of engaging in quid pro quo with the intent of exchanging U.S. military aid to Ukraine for an investigation into Hunter Biden, the son of former Vice President and 2020 White House hopeful Joe Biden.
+Although the White House released Wednesday a transcript of the Trump-Zelensky call, Schiff made-up his own transcript that he read ahead of the testimony of acting DNI chief Joseph Maguire in which he accused the president of engaging in quid pro quo with the intent of exchanging U.S. military aid to Ukraine for an investigation into Hunter Biden, the son of former Vice President and 2020 White House hopeful Joe Biden.

 “We’ve been very good to your country.
 Very good.
 No other country has done as much as we have.
 But you know what?
 I don’t see much reciprocity here.
 I hear what you want.
 I have a favor I want from YOU though.
 And I’m going to say this only seven times so you better listen good,” said Schiff.